gtaxay/SOC-Copilot-Wazuh-version/README.md

 - **Security and Privacy**: Protects against accidental leakage of sensitive or proprietary incident details.
 - **Repeatable Demonstrations**: Synthetic datasets ensure consistent outputs for demos, documentation, and testing.
-- **Adaptability**: All processing logic is agnostic to whether input data is synthetic or live, meaning production deployment requires only pointing the ingestion service at the desired telemetry source.
+- **Adaptability**: All processing logic is the same to whether input data is synthetic or live, meaning production deployment requires only pointing the ingestion service at the desired telemetry source.

 ---